Gran Turismo 7

 - Toyota GR Supra Racing Concept 2018

-At present we’ve only seen a single circuit featuring in GT7 gameplay, though we have seen some icons relating to other circuits and a world map with a number of course locations that strongly correlate to tracks we’ve previously seen in the series.
+At present we’ve only seen two circuits featuring in GT7 gameplay, though we have seen some icons relating to other circuits and a world map with a number of course locations that strongly correlate to tracks we’ve previously seen in the series.

 That means that, for now, there is no confirmed count of circuits.
 The globe seen in the trailer however suggests that the course count is at least the size of GT Sport’s, with further additions identified in the clip.
 We expect further events will reveal more tracks.